chancesmith/chance-smith-gatsby-blog/content/blog/fast-enough/index.md

 ## 1. Measure

 Meet with your team leads and ask how progress will meet deadlines.
 That doesn’t mean we’re driving hard to meet every deadline to a T, but we want to get better at estimating and making trade-offs where possible.

-This vibe check is getting a temperature reading from your team and letting them know how it progresses.
+This vibe check is getting a temperature reading from your team and letting them know their progress is important.

 ## 2. Set a personals record